 Next Philadelphia speaker

-September 29, 8:30am • Center / Architecture + Design • part of a series on Compassion
+November 17, 8:30am • Center / Architecture + Design • part of a series on Death

 In September, we channeled the magical.
 Magic is about adding layers of wonder and surprise in our lives.
 In Philadelphia, Mike Smith – the Smith half of Smith & Diction – gave an inspiring talk about how doing something uncomfortable can lead to something incredible.

 More than 150 CreativeMornings chapters worldwide took a walk on the “weird” side in August!
 Weirdness widens the edges of the status quo, and if we allow it, it adds beauty to our lives because it introduces us to a multitude of complexities that we may be ignoring.
 To celebrate that “weirdness,” we heard from Philadelphia’s premier couture taxidermist, Beth Beverly.
 “Taxidermy seems pretty weird,” she said. “…but aren’t we all weird?”